Jo3690/SOG/README.md

 __3. Files__

 absorption.py; emission.py; fwhm.py; plqy.py.
-These four are used for Deep4Chem dataset
+These four are used for absorption, emission, fwhm, and plqy training.

 10-foldchemabs.py; 10-foldchememi.py; 10-foldchemplqy.py.
 These three are used for ChemFluor dataset.